 - Implement a proven security plugin.
 We favor iThemes Security Pro.

-That combination alone will make it very difficult for hackers to cause you grief.
+That combination alone will make it difficult for hackers to cause you grief.

 ㉑ Keep Proper Website Backups

-Included in your website best practices, every small business needs a proper disaster recovery plan.
+Every small business needs a proper disaster recovery plan that considers its website.

-Now conducting regular backups is not by any means a comprehensive disaster recovery plan for your business, however at least it can serve as a real good plan for your website.
+Now conducting regular backups is not a comprehensive disaster recovery plan for your business; however, at least it can serve as a real good plan for your website.

-You can implement backups in a variety of ways… ranging from free and simple (less protection) to pricey and comprehensive (more protection).
+You can implement backups in various ways, ranging from free and simple (less protection) to pricey and comprehensive (more protection).

-So… this concludes our journey through “Website Best Practices: 21 Tips You Need To Know”.
-I know, we covered a ton of concepts.
-I sincerely hope that you found the material useful and will be able to use this knowledge to make your website sizzle!
+So, this concludes our journey through “Website Best Practices: 21 Tips You Need To Know”.
+I know we covered a ton of concepts here; however, I sincerely hope that you found the material helpful and will be able to use this knowledge to make your website sizzle!